 (3)(a) This subsection applies to the financial year commencing on 1 July 1982 and to each financial year thereafter.

-(b) In each financial year to which this subsection applies a sum equal to the rates recovered by the Commissioner in that year under section 60 shall be appropriated from the Consolidated Fund, without authority other than that of this subsection, and credited to the Control Fund.
+(b) In each financial year to which this subsection applies a sum equal to the rates recovered by the Commissioner in that year under section 60 shall be appropriated from the Consolidated Account, without authority other than that of this subsection, and credited to the Control Account.

-(4) The costs of assessing, receiving and recovering rates under sections 60 and 61 shall be charged to the Consolidated Fund without authority other than that of this subsection, but where in any financial year those costs, as determined by the Commissioner, exceed the sum of $10 000, or such greater sum as is approved from time to time by the Treasurer, the Protection Board shall upon receipt of a certificate from the Commissioner certifying the amount of that excess charge to the Control Fund and credit to the Consolidated Fund a sum equal to the amount of that excess.
+(4) The costs of assessing, receiving and recovering rates under sections 60 and 61 shall be charged to the Consolidated Account without authority other than that of this subsection, but where in any financial year those costs, as determined by the Commissioner, exceed the sum of $10 000, or such greater sum as is approved from time to time by the Treasurer, the Protection Board shall upon receipt of a certificate from the Commissioner certifying the amount of that excess charge to the Control Account and credit to the Consolidated Account a sum equal to the amount of that excess.

 [Section 65 amended by No. 40 of 1978 s.
 11; No. 22 of 1980 s.
 5; No. 31 of 1983 s.
 9; No. 6 of 1993 s.
 11; No. 49 of 1996 s.
 64; No. 28 of 2006 s.
-9.]
+9; No. 77 of 2006 s.
+4 and 17.]

 Division 7 — Management programmes